 - Other compensatory damages.

-Additionally, if the act was intentional, you may be entitled to recover additional compensation under Nevada’s law on punitive damages.
+Additionally, if the act was intentional, you can request to recover punitive damages.

 Legal references: